Wolf spider fact sheet | Field of Mars EEC

 Wolf spiders are arachnids in the family Lycosidae.
 They are fast-moving ground hunters with strong bodies, long legs and eight eyes.
 Unlike web-building spiders, wolf spiders do not build sticky capture webs to trap prey.
 Instead, they chase, ambush or wait for insects and other small animals on the ground.

-They live throughout Australia and are likely to be found in leaf litter, soil, open ground, gardens, grassy areas and bushland.
+Wolf spiders live throughout Australia.
+At Field of Mars Reserve, they are likely to be found in leaf litter, soil, open ground, gardens, grassy areas and bushland.
 Some species shelter in burrows, while others hide among leaves, bark and ground cover.

 Illustration of a brown wolf spider with eight legs, a patterned body and large eyes.
 A wolf spider.